VukolRo/rsschool-cv/cv.md

 I'm a person who loves when people around feel themself comfortable.
 I prefer friendly, responsive, sympathetic team and more freedom than restrictions in work process.
 Decent, fair pay and good growth prospects are also important for me.
 Last but not least is a growth in the technical direction.
 Interesting tasks, challenging projects which would enhance my skills.

 My strengths are the support of the people around me.
-Support not only in word but also in deed.
+Support not only by words but also by deeds.

 I have extensive work experience.
 It might sounds not good from applicant, but during that way I have tried to listen myself, I've been always seeking for new challenges, and I've been quitting without doubt all jobs I've finding out not matching with my lifetime goals.
 I have worked in leadership positions.
 I've been hiring and training stuff, managing work schedule, performing other daily administrative staff duties.